aflores4838/engr3/README.md

 Credit to Joshua

 ### Reflection
-It wasn't too challanging to complete this assignment, especially when I realized that all I needed to do was combine two pieces of code that were availible online.
+This assignment wasn't too challenging to complete, especially when I realized I could just search it up and it ended up to be just two codes combined.